ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

 ### Exercises [](#exercises)

 6-1.
-Supposeweâ€™reusingearlystoppingasamechanismtoreduceover-
+Supposewe'reusingearlystoppingasamechanismtoreduceover-
-Â fittingâ€"inparticular,amodernearly-stoppingvariantthatcreates
+ fittingâ€"inparticular,amodernearly-stoppingvariantthatcreates
-checkpoints of the best model (for instance, the model with the high- Â est validation accuracy) during training so that we can load it after the training has completed.
+checkpoints of the best model (for instance, the model with the high- est validation accuracy) during training so that we can load it after the training has completed.
 This mechanism can be enabled in most modern deep learning frameworks.
 However, a colleague recommends tuning the number of training epochs instead.
 What are some of the advantages and